-SSPC-PA Guide 10, Guide to Safety and health Requirements
+SSPC-PA Guide 10, Guide to Safety and Health Requirements

-Federal, provincial, and municipal agencies having jurisdiction [Consultant to provide such details and amend as appropriate].
+Federal, provincial, and municipal agencies having jurisdiction.

 Mockup:

 Before proceeding with the work of this Section, finish one complete space or item of each colour scheme required showing selected colours, finish texture, materials, quality of work, and special details.